11 Benefits Of Jojoba Oil For Skin And Hair & Side Effects

 • How To Use Jojoba Oil On Your Hair

-You can use jojoba oil as an overnight leave-in treatment or use it to massage your scalp as a hot oil treatment.
+You can use jojoba oil as an overnight leave-in treatment or for a hot oil massage to prevent hair loss and nourish your scalp.
 Wash your hair as usual.

 Arantha, a blogger, and her friend Paula used jojoba oil along with coconut oil and a few drops of essential oil to prepare a hot oil hair treatment.
 She writes, “My hair is super dry so I saturated my entire head, from my scalp to my ends.”
 Arantha kept the oil in her hair for an hour before shampooing and conditioning, and advised to even shampoo twice to ensure no residue.
 Impressed with the results, she adds, “My hair was so shiny after and sooooooo soft (i)!”